What’s The Best Sling?

 Safety – the carrier you are using needs to support your baby so that they can breathe, so that they won’t slump down and close their airway and so that they are securely held.

-Appropriate – the sling you choose needs to fit your baby appropriate to their size and development, and ideally supports them in a developmentally appropriate J shape
+Appropriate – the sling you choose needs to fit your baby appropriate to their size and development, and ideally supports their spine in a developmentally appropriate position.

 Comfortable – you and your baby need to be comfortable!
 If anything is straining or digging in after a short while, it might not be the right carrier for you or you might need to tweak something to get a better fit.